jimfinnis/DiamondApparatus/README.md

 will publish a string ("Hello") and two floats to the "foo" topic.

+### diamond show _name_
+This will wait for data to be present for the topic _name_, and will print it to stdout.
+If the server exits, the wait will abort;
+if the server already has data for this topic, it will send it to the program and the wait will be brief.
 ### diamond listen _name_
 This will start a loop listening for changes with a frequency of 10Hz.
 Changed data will be written to stdout.
 If the server exits, the program